-To be an effective advocate for a loved one a person must have the correct legal permissions.
+To be an effective advocate for a loved one, or to step in and make critical decisions when a loved one is unable to do so, you must have the correct legal permissions.
 Being related to someone is not enough.
 Both relatives and non-relatives will need proper legal authority.
 Communication is key regardless who is appointed to make decisions for you.